superdurable/iwf/docs/WorkflowState.md

 The `waitUntil` API is optional.
 If not defined, then the `execute` API will be invoked immediately when the Workflow State is started.

-The `execute` API returns a StateDecision to decide what is next.
+**The `execute` API** returns a StateDecision to decide what is next.

 NOTES:
 1. Both `waitUntil` and `execute` are hosted by REST APIs(via SDKs).
 2. `waitUntil` method will not be waiting for the commands directly.
 The commands will be returned to server, then server will be waiting for the commands on behalf of application/workflow.
 There is nothing needed from application/workflow while it's waiting.
 In other words, `waitUntil` is non-blocking, and not consuming any CPU/memory/resources on the waiting.
 3. Both `waitUntil` and `execute` are implemented by code and executed in runtime dynamically.
-They are both hosted as REST API for iWF server to call.
 It's extremely flexible for business -- [any code change deployed will take effect immediately](https://github.com/indeedeng/iwf/wiki/%5BVersioning%5DHow-to-modify-workflow-code-without-breaking-changes).

 ### StateDecision from `execute`
 User workflow implements a **`execute` API** to return a StateDecision for: